 The table below summarizes the underwriting discounts that we will pay to the underwriter.
 These amounts are shown assuming both no exercise and full exercise of the over-allotment option.
 In addition to the underwriting discount, we have agreed to pay up to \$125,000 of the fees and expenses of the underwriter, which may include the fees and expenses of counsel to the underwriter.
 In connection with the successful completion of this offering, for the price of \$50 the underwriter may purchase a warrant to purchase common shares equal to 5.0% of the common shares sold in this offering at an exercise price that is 120% of the initial public offering price per share in this offering; provided that the underwriter will only receive such warrants relating to the over-allotment option upon the closing (if any) of the over-allotment option.
-The warrants are exercisable during the period commencing on the date of the prospectus and ending five years from the date of this prospectus and are not exercisable or convertible more than five years from the date of this prospectus as provided in FINRA Rule 5110 (f)(2)(G)(i).
-The warrants may not be sold during this offering, or sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the warrants, or the shares acquirable upon exercise thereof, by any person for a period of 180 days immediately following the effective date of the registration statement of which this prospectus form a part, except as provided in paragraph (g)(2) of Rule 5110 of the Financial Industry Regulatory Authority ("FINRA").
+The warrants are exercisable during the period commencing on the date of the prospectus and ending five years from the effective date of the offering and are not exerciseable or convertible more than five years from the effective date of the offering and are not exercise thereof, by any person for a period of 180 days immediately following the effective date of the registration statement of which this prospectus form a part, except as provided in paragraph (g)(2) of Rule 5110 of the Financial Industry Regulatory Authority ("FINRA").